Sandwell Local Plan Frequently Asked Questions

 Or write to Planning Policy, Sandwell MBC, Council House, Freeth Street, Oldbury, B69 3DE

-How to a download a PDF of the draft Local Plan?
+How do I download a PDF of the Local Plan?

-Download a PDF version of the draft Sandwell Local Plan and other consultation documents.
+Download a PDF version of the Publication Sandwell Local Plan

 What happens next?